Magnús Smári

 Smárason

-Researcher and builder working at the intersection of AI governance, institutional strategy, and production systems.
-Based at the University of Akureyri.
+Research and development at the intersection of governance, AI, and production systems.

 Current Work